Trade shows are one of the key aspects of developing export sales.

 Tip #2: attracting people on your booth

-If you want to attract as much people as possible on your booth you will have to differentiate yourself before the exhibition as well as during the show.
+If you want to attract as many people as possible on your booth you will have to differentiate yourself before the exhibition as well as during the show.

 Tip #3: Track down all crumbs of information that you can get